RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Gamelist on startup**

-If set to _None_, the system view will be displayed.
-Any other value will jump to that game system automatically on startup.
+If set to _None_, the system view will be displayed on startup.
+Any other value will automatically jump to that system's gamelist on startup.

 **Systems sorting**

 The order in which to sort the game systems.
 The default option is _Full names or custom_ which will sort by full system names, unless there is a ~/.emulationstation/custom_systems/es_systems_sorting.xml file present which will then be used instead.
 The other options are using the bundled sorting configuration files for _Release year_ or _Manufacturer, release year_ or _HW type, release year_ or _Manufacturer, HW type, release year_.
-If using any of these bundled sorting files, then ~/.emulationstation/custom_systems/es_systems_sorting.xml will be ignored.
+If using any of these bundled sorting files, then any ~/.emulationstation/custom_systems/es_systems_sorting.xml will be ignored.
 When changing this setting ES-DE will automatically reload.

 **Game default sort order**

 The order in which to sort your gamelists.
 This can be overriden per game system using the gamelist options menu, but that override will only be persistent during the application session.
-The _System_ sorting can not be selected here as it's only applicable to collection systems.
+The _System, ascending_ and _System, descending_ sort orders can not be selected here as those are only applicable to collection systems.

 **Menu color scheme**

 Provides a selection between a _Dark_ and a _Light_ color scheme.
-This will affect the entire menu system as well as the launch screen.
+This will affect the entire menu system as well as the game launch screen.

 **Menu opening effect**